kachroolab/kachroolab/classes/BIOL367_winter_2018.md

 ## Office hours
 Each week Friday 3pm - 4pm in GE 110.01 seminar room at Concordia Loyola campus.
 Note that my office hours will be meetings as a 'group'.
 If you prefer to talk to me one-one about a grade or any personal issues concerning the course, just email me and we can schedule a date for the meeting.
 ## Discussion Group info
 Check your discussion subgroup details at moodle.
-Message will be sent with updated group list.
 ## 8th Jan 2018
 [Lecture 1](https://github.com/kachroolab/kachroolab/files/1612233/Lecture.01.pdf)